acquia/blt/template/readme/local-development.md

 1. SSH into the VM `vagrant ssh`.
 1. Change to your project directory `cd /var/www/[project.machine_name]`.
 1. Assert that PhantomJS is installed for VM: `composer run-script install-phantomjs`
-1. Execute behat tests `./blt.sh tests:behat`
+1. Execute behat tests `blt tests:behat`

 #### Using the Drupal Extension's "drush" driver with Drupal VM

 You may choose to write only behat tests that utilize the Drupal Extension's "drupal" driver.
-Doing this will allow you to run `./blt.sh tests:behat` from the host machine without modificaitons to the Behat local.yml configuration.
+Doing this will allow you to run `blt tests:behat` from the host machine without modificaitons to the Behat local.yml configuration.

 ## <a name="dd"></a>Using Acquia Dev Desktop for BLT-generated projects